fhhagenberg-sqe/javafx-testing-testfx/README.md

 # Write Your Own GUI Tests with TestFx (2 points)

 Goal of this exercise is to implement test scripts in Java that perform a system test via user interface (GUI test).
-Use the framework _TestFx_ to test your Triangle application from exercise 1.
+Use the framework [TestFx][TestFx] to test your Triangle application from exercise 1.

 ## Instructions